GuOrg/Gu.Localization/README.md

 The above will show SomeResource in the `Translator.EffectiveCulture` and update when culture changes.

 ## 1.2.
 Errorhandling.
+By setting the attached property `ErrorHandling.Mode` we override how translation errors are handled by the `StaticExtension` for the child elements.
+When null the `StaticExtension` uses ReturnErrorInfoPreserveNeutral
 ```xaml
 <Grid l:ErrorHandling.Mode="ReturnErrorInfo"
      ...   >